Balancing Spring Energy

 Enjoy herbal teas to help warm you when you’re chilled, and cool you when you’re a bit too warm.
-Ginger, cinnamon and turmeric are warming for the chillier days, while mint, fennel and chamomile are more cooling for warmer days.
+Ginger, cinnamon and turmeric are warming for the chillier days, while mint, and chamomile are more cooling for warmer days.

 Dress in layers of natural fibers during these first few transition weeks of spring.
 Keep warm from chills, and try not to go from extreme warm or cool environments too often.
 When our body temperature drops dramatically, we can experience a lingering drop in energy as well.

 We will experience daylight savings at the beginning of spring, and this naturally causes our body’s circadian rhythm to need time to adjust over several days.
 We may feel much more tired in the morning and more energized in the evening for a week or two, or longer for pitta individuals who are often more resistant to circadian changes.
 Keeping to a consistent schedule of rising in the dawn hours or just before the sun can be very helpful in maintaining a healthy energy flow for each dosha this season.

 Just after rising, maintain a predictable first hour of activity such as a brief movement practice, enjoying your herbal tea, sun gazing, or journaling.
 Consistency with our routines, especially after a time change encourages our body to adapt more smoothly.